Introduction to Localization

 Adding and Managing Translations

-Clicking on a language opens the Manage Translations page where you can manage your translations.
+Once added to the list, clicking on a language opens the Manage Translations page where you can manage your translations.

 From here, it’s recommended that you explore